puppetlabs/puppet-docs/source/pe/2.0/maint_maintaining_console.markdown

 If you run the `reports:prune` task without any arguments, it will display further usage instructions.
 The available units of time are `mon`, `yr`, `day`, `min`, `wk`, and `hr`.

+**Note:** [A known issue][orphaned] currently leaves orphaned records in the database after running the `reports:prune` task.
+These records will be cleaned up by a future maintenance release of PE, but if you are short on disk space, you can also [manually delete them][orphaned].

+[orphaned]: ./welcome_known_issues.html#consoles-reportsprune-task-leaves-orphaned-data

 Database backups
 ----------------